 Deciding you’re ready to start seriously considering a home purchase is a great feeling.
 But there’s almost always an undercurrent of fear and uncertainty, which only feels natural, right?
 For most people this is the single largest purchase they’ll ever make.

-One of the first questions people have is: How and where do I start?
+The time to start your VA loan is now.
+But one of the first questions people have is: How and where do I start?

 I’ve written before about the chicken-or-egg problem of whether to talk first to a real estate agent or a lender.
 As I mention in there, I obviously have a dog in this fight, but I truly believe starting with a lender is the way to go.
 So then what?

 Starting without the COE